edugonzaloalmorox/baikpacking-agent/README.md

 - `review_notes`

 The recommender loads matching review hints at runtime for the same event/component combination and uses them as prompt context.
 Reviews are not treated as hard labels or a learned model.

+There is a LLM judge that evaluates the quality of the answer offline.
+It uses data/eval/live_runs.jsonl

 ## Monitoring And Tracing